codechitti216/codechitti216.github.io/content/projects/Self-healing-Systems.md

 ### What's Next

 Now that the plumbing is stable, the next step is the exciting part: bringing in the agents.
-I want to integrate an LLM or an agentic framework (LangChain/AutoGen) so that Villain can inject failures on a policy, and Felix can plan recoveries under constraints.
+I want to integrate an LLM or an agentic framework (LangChain/AutoGen) so that Ralph can inject failures on a policy, and Felix can plan recoveries under constraints

 This means I need to define an observation/action schema, choose what rewards matter (mean-time-to-recovery, containment, collateral damage), and wire the control API to accept agent commands.

 The insight here is that the plumbing is only the minimum viable arena.
 The real research is in the loops --- imperfect telemetry, delayed effects, and trade-offs.
 That's where Felix earns the name.

+---

+### RL + OATS Plan (Design Notes)

+- **Plan**
+  - Use OATS (Orthogonal Array Testing Strategy) to drive Ralph’s failure campaigns: coverage‑efficient selection of {service, failure_type, intensity, timing} without brute‑forcing the entire space.
+  - Train/evaluate Felix with a simple RL loop (start rule‑based → graduate to a learned policy) to minimize MTTR and collateral damage.
+Reward ≈ negative time‑to‑recovery with penalties for cascading failures and excessive actions.

+- **Action**
+  - Yet to be implemented.

+- **Outcome**
+  - Pending.
+The above harnesses will be wired in once I finalize the observation schema and action space.

+- **Insight**
+  - OATS will keep Ralph’s space lean but rich; RL will give Felix a principled way to trade speed vs safety.
+The arena is ready; the game theory begins next.